 African Investigative Journalism Conference (AIJC)

 The annual African Investigative Journalism Conference (AIJC), an initiative of the Wits Centre for Journalism, is the largest gathering of African investigative journalists on the continent.
-Now in its 21st year (2025), the conference is usually held over three days late in the year (October/November), where journalists from Africa and elsewhere gather at Wits University to network, share ideas and stories, celebrate excellent, groundbreaking work, and learn from one another through a series of lectures, workshops, masterclasses and seminars.
+Now in its 22nd year (2026), the conference is usually held over three days late in the year (October/November), where journalists from Africa and elsewhere gather to network, share ideas and stories, celebrate excellent, groundbreaking work, and learn from one another through a series of lectures, workshops, masterclasses and seminars.
+In 2026, the conference celebrates a historic milestone as it will be held outside of Johannesburg for the first time, moving to the Aga Khan University in Nairobi, Kenya from 10 – 12 November.

 Attending the conference is the perfect opportunity to engage with the brightest minds in investigative journalism, gain valuable insights into the future of the industry, and equip yourself with the latest investigative tools and techniques.
 Keep an eye out for exciting fellowship opportunities leading up to the event each year.